Nandini-Pandey/majorproject/README.md

 ## Overview

 This project performs sentiment analysis on financial news headlines related to big technology companies, specifically Google, Amazon, Netflix, and Apple.
-Two techniques, KMeans clustering and NLTK library, are employed to predict sentiments (positive, negative, and neutral).
+The techniques , KMeans clustering, LSTM RNN and NLTK library, are employed to predict sentiments (positive, negative, and neutral).

 ### Data Collection